Speed limits in Ireland: History

 In February 2012 Leo Varadkar, then Minister for Transport, Tourism and Sport, tasked a working group with reviewing speed-limit policy and implementation.
 Its report, published in 2013, identified two key issues: inconsistency of limits between similar roads, and inappropriateness of limits on some roads.
 It found the default limits were unsafely high on many minor roads where they applied.
 It recommended the introduction of a "rural speed limit" sign, to emphasise that the statutory maximum speed was not necessarily a safe speed.

-Rural speed limit sign

-The rural speed limit sign consists of a 450mm diameter white disk with a black border and oblique parallel black bars (not to be confused with the "end of speed limit" sign in existence in Ireland prior to the 2004 Road Traffic Act, nor the "end of previously signed restrictions" sign used in mainland Europe).
-The design was chosen in order to remove the "visual target"; nevertheless, the sign still indicates a legal speed limit of 60 km/h (having previously indicated a speed limit of 80 km/h until 7 February 2025).
-The sign, in combination with a supplementary plate (bilingually reading SLOW and Go Mall), was introduced in 2015 with the publication of the Guidelines for Setting and Managing Speed Limits in Ireland.
-It can only be used on single-lane local tertiary roads and selected single-lane local secondary roads and not on national, regional, or local primary roads.